Sociology/Anthropology (SOA)

 SOA 501.
 Feminist Theories II.
 4 Hours.

 This seminar offers close readings of major theories and accompanying methodology such as socialist, postmodernist, queer and postcolonial feminism.
 Our analysis will draw on political studies, communications, history, anthropology, sociology and literary criticism.
 Topics can include sexuality, race/ethnicity, labor and subjectivity.
 Course Information: Same as WGS 501, PSC 533 and PHI 512.
-Prerequisite: WGS 411, or SOA 408, or PSC 433, or PHI 411.
+Prerequisites: WGS 411, or SOA 408, or PSC 433, or PHI 411.

 SOA 563.
 Sociology of Death, Dying, and Bereavement.
 3 Hours.